 Some time in the sun each day is healthy for kids, Lott points out.
 In fact, a little daily sun exposure may reduce the risk for myopia (nearsightedness) or slow its progression.

 "The sun is good for your eyes," Lott says.
 "It has benefits."

 Excess exposure to sunlight over the course of many years may lead to vision problems in adulthood.
-For example, blue light and UV light exposure may be linked to age-related macular degeneration, one of the leading causes of vision loss.
+For example, UV light exposure may be linked to age-related macular degeneration, one of the leading causes of vision loss.